 NOTE 2: The DCSF also can update and deregister in the NRF after registration and the procedures are specified in clauses 4.17.2 and 4.17.3 of TS 23.502 [3].

-6.17.2.2 DCSF Discovery and Selection
+6.17.2.2 DCSF Service Discovery and Selection

 Figure 6.17.2.2-1: DCSF discovery procedure

-1. IMS AS sends Nnrf_NFDiscovery_Request to NRF, with the required data channel control related information .e.g. calling IMPU, Request URI.
+1. IMS AS sends Nnrf_NFDiscovery_Request to NRF, with the required data channel control related information .e.g. calling IMPU, Request URI, NF type=DCSF.

 2. The NRF determines the DCSF instance(s) which satisfies the Nnrf_NFDiscovery_Request and/or NRF local policy.
 NRF can provide the dedicated one DCSF instance based on network configuration or send the appropriate DCSF instances to the IMS AS, and IMS AS will make decision on the selection of DCSF.

-3. NRF sends the DCSF instance(s) information to IMS AS.
+3. NRF sends the Nnrf_NFDiscovery_Request Response with DCSF instance(s) information to IMS AS.
 In case of multiple DCSF instances are received, the IMS AS will perform DCSF NF selection based on the local policy.

-6.17.3 DCMF Registration
+6.17.3 DCMF Registration and Discovery

 6.17.3.1 DCMF Registration